affinda/affinda-python/docs/models.md

 - `countries`: A list of alpha-2 country codes used by Pelias.
 - `square_coordinates`: A list of coordinates used by Pelias in the shape of [min_lon, min_lat, max_lon, max_lat].
+- `strict`: If true, the location must be within the region, as opposed to prefering locations within the region.
+Default to false.

 <a id="models._models.RequestError"></a>